Presenting legal advice, PM May fans flames of Brexit rebellion

 She has toured the country and television studios to try to sell her deal, but a move to present her government’s legal advice to parliament seemed to backfire on Monday.

-With several lawmakers doubling down on their criticism of the deal, the opposition Labour Party also said that it and other parties had written to parliament’s speaker asking him to consider launching contempt proceedings against May’s government for failing to release the full legal advice.
+With several lawmakers doubling down on their criticism of the deal, the parliamentary speaker also said he would consider a request by the opposition Labour Party and other parties to consider launching contempt proceedings against May’s government for failing to release the full legal advice.

 It was a threat that one government source shrugged off as just a “process row”.